Team Members

 Prof. Dr. Andreas Holzinger

-Professor Andreas Holzinger leads the Human-Centered AI Lab (HCAI), Institute for Medical Informatics/Statistics at the Medical University Graz, Austria, and is a visiting professor at the Alberta Machine Intelligence Institute in Edmonton, Canada.
+Professor Andreas Holzinger leads the Human-Centered AI Lab (HCAI), University of Natural Resources and Life Sciences, Vienna, Austria, and is a visiting professor at the Alberta Machine Intelligence Institute in Edmonton, Canada.
 Andreas pioneered in interactive machine learning with the human-in-the-loop.
 For his achievements he was elected a member of Academia Europea in 2019, the European Academy of Science.
 He is member of the European Laboratory for Learning and Intelligent Systems (ELLIS) since 2021.
 He is paving the way to multimodal causability, promoting robust, interpretable and trustworthy medical AI.
 He advocates a synergistic approach to put the human-in-control of AI, and align AI with human values, ethical principles and legal requirements, ensuring privacy, security, and safety.

 Dr. Kun Yu